Prag8855/aab/content/guides/vacation-days.md

 Most of the time, you must use your remaining vacation days during your [notice period](/glossary/Kündigungsfrist).[^10]

-### Transfer your unused vacation days

 **If you stop working before July 1**, you get 1/12th of your vacation for each full month you worked this year.[^12]

 > **Example:** You have 30 vacation days.
 Your last day of work is April 15, so you worked 3.5 months this year.
 You can take 3/12 of your vacation days; one for each full month of work.
 3 / 12 * 30 = 7.5 vacation days.
 This rounds up to 8 vacation days.
 You can use 8 vacation days.

-**If you stop working after July 1**, you can use all your vacation days.
+**If you stop working after July 1**, you can use all your remaining vacation days.

 > **Example:** You have 30 vacation days.
 Your last day of work is July 15.
 You can take 30 vacation days.

-In other words, if possible, your last day should be after July 1. ???

 ### Get paid for your unused vacation